Jamesrbucy/Jamesrbucy.github.io/index.md

     1. And every coder still has more to learn!
 1. Dont be afraid of a challenge!
     1. like coding, every challenge will have many ways to solve them, but not trying will never fix anything.

+## DAY 2: Text editors, Terminals, Shortcuts

+_**Text Editors**_
+Text editors are the programs which you write your code in a language that computers can understand.
+Many different developers use different text editors to code, and people often wonder which program is considered "best".
+While some may seem better than others, many are very similar  to one another.
+Some of the more important features to look for in a

+1. Code Completion
+2. syntax highlighting
+3. Choice of themes
+4. Availabilty of extensions for the program